-•Understand the areas of flexibility inherent in the regulations and the concepts behind flexing the regulations for "unregulated" studies •Discuss how an Exempt Self-Determination pathway can be implemented to reduce administrative burden while maintaining regulatory and institutional compliance Earn how to determine what commensurate protections may be implemented based on study characteristics when flexing the regulations for "unregulated" studies Target Audience(s): HRPP/IRB Directors; HRPP/IRB Administrators, Managers, and Staff; IRB Members, Chairs, and Vice Chairs
+•Understand the areas of flexibility inherent in the regulations and the concepts behind flexing the regulations for "unregulated" studies •Discuss how an Exempt Self-Determination pathway can be implemented to reduce administrative burden Learn how to determine what commensurate protections may be implemented to reduce duministrative briden Learn how to determine what commensurate protections may be implemented based on study characteristics when flexing the regulations for "unregulated" studies Target Audience(s): HRPP/IRB Directors; HRPP/IRB Administrators, Managers, and Staff; IRB Members, Chairs, and Vice Chairs IACUC H10: Making the 3Rs More Than a Checkbox: Institutional 3Rs Programs Track(s): Animal Well-Being and the 3Rs; IACUC Review; ACU/IACUC Program Management and Administration Applying the 3Rs of animal research (replacement, reduction, refinement) is a critical, but sometimes challenging part of conducting humane experiments.
+Strategic institutional 3Rs programs can accelerate and bolster 3Rs implementation across all relevant stakeholders.
+Using case studies from diverse institutions, attendees will learn why and how to create an institutional 3Rs strategy.
+Learning Objectives: